joaocastro/COMP1819/README.md

 No intermediate representation was created.
 The code generation is done via just the syntax tree and the symbol table.

 ### CODE GENERATION:

-Code generation is capable of launching a .j file that can be interpreted by Jasmin.
-It can't convert every information read from the symbol table, but can create the basic structure of the language and some other data
+Code generation is capable of creating a `.j` file that can be interpreted by Jasmin.
+It can't convert every information read from the symbol table, but can create the basic structure of the language and some other data.

 ## OVERVIEW: